 In Britain women over 30 are allowed to vote if they meet a property qualification

 A new law opens certain professions to women.
 They are allowed to be solicitors, barristers, vets, and chartered accountants.
 They are also allowed to be magistrates and members of juries.
 Ada Summers is the first woman to sit in court as a magistrate.
 The Women’s Engineering Society is formed.
-Britain also gets its first female MP. to sit in the House of Commons.
+Nancy Astor is the first female MP. to sit in the House of Commons.

 Ivy Williams is the first woman called to the bar of England and Wales